iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___3.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.proudcrowd.care 2 reviews"/>
 </p>

+> Gives a lot of erroneous locations that are passed while driving or stopping at a stop light.
+Some days it gives no information at all.. i reloaded it a couple of weeks ago.
+It worked well until July 3 then quit working, not registering any locations.<br> :date: __2020-07-04 20:23:07__

+> Idk procedure to get my phone to let this work automatically in the background, out on the east coast<br> :date: __2020-07-02 20:56:10__

 > It's not all that<br> :date: __2020-06-18 15:59:46__

 > Not very accurate for locations.
 It does not show several places my wife & I have been for an hour or more and it shows us stopping at places we only drove passed on our way to our destination that does not show up.
 Very inaccurate.
 It's the same on both of our phones (Galaxy Note 9's).
 There is no way to add the places we did go to, only to delete the irrelevant ones or change the name from "Unknown" to a proper name.
 It's pointless/useless for tracking when this inaccurate.<br> :date: __2020-06-05 01:20:41__